hiiamboris/red-wiki/Case-Sensitive-Map!-Keys.md

 **Like [#2](#2), but give values a "strictness bit" (true by default for strings, false by default for words).
 Allow the bit to be twiddled programmatically, or expressed by alternate literal forms and construction syntaxes.
 Comparisons will be done as non-strict if *either* value being compared does not have the strictness bit set...even if /STRICT refinements, ==, !==, etc are used.**

 The motivation behind this proposal is to avoid bringing /relaxed into the picture in the matrix of comparison or find operations.
-Having STRICT variants of things already explodes [an already non-trivial family of functionality](https://github.com/hostilefork/rebol-proposals/blob/e27964e835f617ecbd9a68b1e416219b6e8400b2/comparison-operators.reb#L266).
+Having STRICT variants of things already explodes [a non-trivial family of functionality](https://github.com/hostilefork/rebol-proposals/blob/e27964e835f617ecbd9a68b1e416219b6e8400b2/comparison-operators.reb#L266).
 This may also be able to push back against a current nuisance for anyone trying to wrap up an operation like SELECT or FIND with having to pass the /STRICT refinement through, by letting the values themselves get a vote.

 Literal forms of strings which override the default non-strict-compare might look something like `~"foo bar"` and `~<div>` for creating uncased strings/tags/etc.  *(For such a notation, a prerequisite is Plan Minus Four or similar, such that `~"foo bar"` is not interpreted as `~ "foo bar"`.
 One of the many benefits of expanded notational possibilities Plan -4 provides.)*  This would line up nicely with `~=` for a non-strict comparison.